The Active Life: serving the world through total self-giving to God

 Evangelization and catechesis

-“The first means of evangelization for religious is to conform their life ever more to the person and message of Jesus Christ”
+“The first means of evangelization for religious is to conform their own life more and more to the person and message of Jesus Christ.”

-— Address to the Superiors General of Europe, November 17, 1983
+— Address to the Major Superiors of Europe, November 17, 1983

-Those who opt for Active Life possess distinctive qualities:
+Those who choose the Active Life have distinctive qualities:

 1. Commitment to service:

-They live devoted to others, especially the most needy.
+They live dedicated to others, especially the most in need.

 2. Apostolic versatility:

-They take part in diverse activities according to their congregation's apostolate, from education to medical care.
+They take part in various activities according to their congregation’s apostolate, from education to healthcare.

-Life in community strengthens fraternity, shared prayer and mutual support.
+Community life strengthens fraternity, shared prayer, and mutual support.

 4. Active spirituality:

-“The Church expects from religious men and women a constant and decisive impulse in the work of the new evangelization, since each one is called according to his or her charism to spread the good news of Christ throughout the world”
+“The Church expects from religious men and women a constant and decisive impulse in the work of the new evangelization, since each is called according to his or her charism to spread throughout the world the good news of Christ.”

 Formation takes place in stages, seeking to deepen the vocation and discern definitive commitment: